Jack-Q/blog/source/_posts/2017-02-21-javaee-training-note-day-02.md

 ### Dependency Injection

 Dependency injection is used to decouple the dependency of an class consumer with the implementation of the class.
-The most simple approach to use a class is instanciate an object while this process is generally highly related to the implementation of the class.
-When the class provider and the class consumer make a convension (a Java `interface`), the class consumer can use the class without knowledge about its implementation.
-This class shoule be instanciate in advance and inject into the consumer class to use it.
+The most simple approach to use a class is instantiate an object while this process is generally highly related to the implementation of the class.
+When the class provider and the class consumer make a conversion (a Java `interface`), the class consumer can use the class without knowledge about its implementation.
+This class should be instantiate in advance and inject into the consumer class to use it.
 This is `DI`.

-### Class Instanciation
+### Class Instantiation

 To create an instance of dependency class, the most basic usage is create via default or no-argument constructor.
 The example of this process is show in previous section.

-### Class Instanciation with Argument
+### Class Instantiation with Argument

 It's common that the constructor of a class has argument.
 This can be specified in XML.
-The following code shows the XML configuration with constructor argumets.
+The following code shows the XML configuration with constructor arguments.

-Class defination preparation for this example:
+Class definition preparation for this example:

 ```java
 package jackq.springdi.helloworld;